Myst1cX/uSpot/README.md

 # Installation on a computer device
 > 1. uSpot repo > Click on the [Releases](https://github.com/Myst1cX/uSpot/releases/) tab > Download the signed xpi file
-> 2. Firefox > Manage Extensions Settings (abot:addons page) > Install Add-on From File... > Select your signed .xpi file
+> 2. Firefox > Manage Extensions Settings (abot:addons page) > Install Add-on From File... > Select the downloaded signed .xpi file

 # Installation on a mobile device

+a) Quetta Browser:
 > 1. uSpot repo > Click on the [Releases](https://github.com/Myst1cX/uSpot/releases/) tab > Download the signed xpi file
+> 2. Quetta Browser > Press on the three dots next to the search bar's tab counter. > Click on the Extensions tab > Manage Extensions > Developer options... > (from .zip/.crx/.user.js) > Select the downloaded signed .xpi file
+>
+b) Firefox:
+> 1. uSpot repo > Click on the [Releases](https://github.com/Myst1cX/uSpot/releases/) tab > Download the signed xpi file
 > 2. Firefox > Open Settings > About Firefox > Enable the hidden developer/debug menu (tap the Firefox logo 5 times)
-> 3. Go back one screen > Choose Install extension from file > Select your signed .xpi file
+> 3. Go back one screen > Choose Install extension from file > Select the downloaded signed .xpi file

 # uSpot vs Ublock Origin (What is the difference?)
 > uSpot essentially employs the same trick uBlock uses to block Spotify ads: